Firstpost

 Whatsapp Facebook Twitter

-The Asia Cup 2025 turned into high drama after India refused to shake hands with Pakistan in Dubai.
+The Asia Cup 2025 descended into high drama after India refused to shake hands with Pakistan in Dubai.
 From boycott threats to ICC’s firm stand on match referee Andy Pycroft, here’s a full timeline of Pakistan’s failed protest.

 Advertisement